canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 The first one is used to dynamically append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_, while the second one is used to append kernel boot parameters considered risky according to that specific gadget snap.
-In the case that you're interested in using the :code:`pc-gadget` or the :code:`pi-gadget`, you should use the `system system.kernel.dangerous-cmdline-append` option, since the allow list isn't present on those gadget snaps, but if you want to `build a gadget snap`_ yourself, you can implement it.
+When using the :code:`pc-gadget` or the :code:`pi-gadget`, it is advisable to use the `system.kernel.dangerous-cmdline-append` option, as the allow list is not present in those gadget snaps.
+However, in the case of `building a gadget snap`_ independently, it is possible to implement the allow list.

 The kernel parameters in the snap configurations exactly match the `kernel parameters`_ that would be passed to the kernel on the grub command line, the :code:`GRUB_CMDLINE_LINUX_DEFAULT` on :code:`/etc/default/grub` file.